MonoidMusician/blog/sources/purs_unicode.md

 <details class="Details">

-<summary>Abstract decoding API</summary>
+<summary>Abstract decoding API (inefficient version)</summary>

 It is possible to give a nice abstract API to unicode encodings that does not depend on knowledge of the particular encoding.
 This is what I claim would be an ideal interface.
-Although it has too much overhead to implement this way:
+Although it has too much overhead to implement this way, so I have used its core idea as inspiration for my proposal below.

 ```{.haskell data-lang="PureScript"}
 parseCodeUnit :: CodeUnit -> ParseCodeUnit